todogroup/todogroup.org/content/en/community.md

 ## TODO General Member Resources

 The [members of this group](/members) at times share sensitive information and use a private mailing list for that type of discussion.
-Important information is later anonymized and shared to the wider OSPO community via [OSPO Discussions](https://github.com/todogroup/ospology/discussions).
+Information shared in this channel is later anonymized and shared to the wider OSPO community via [OSPO Discussions](https://github.com/todogroup/ospology/discussions).

 Please take a look to TODO General Member [Onboarding chacklist](https://github.com/todogroup/governance/blob/main/onboarding/general-member.md) to learn more